Regulatory actions for April 24, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Curio Digital, Novartis, Pillar Biosciences, SAIL Fusion.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abeona, Astrazeneca, Averoa, Beigene, Edgewise, Immunitybio, Innocan, Medivir, Oncoc4, Revive, Tiziana.

 Briefs